Shivam99984/web-scrapple-py/web_scraper/README.md

    - Next run time
    - User association

-3. ScrapingResult
+3. **ScrapingResult**
    - Job association
    - Scraped data
    - Timestamp

+## 📚 Usage Guide

 ### 1. User Authentication
-- User registration and login system
-- Password hashing for security
-- Session management
+- Register a new account
+- Login with your credentials
+- Manage your profile

 ### 2. Web Scraping
+1. Enter the target URL
+2. Specify CSS selectors
+3. Preview the results
+4. Save or schedule the scraping job

+### 3. Scheduled Jobs
-- URL-based scraping using BeautifulSoup4
+- Create recurring scraping tasks
-- CSS selector support
+- Set intervals (daily, weekly, monthly)
-- Error handling and logging
+- View and manage scheduled jobs
+- Monitor scraping results

-### 3. Data Export
+### 4. Data Export
-- Multiple format support (CSV, JSON, XLSX)
+- Export to CSV
+- Export to JSON
-- Pandas integration for Excel export
+- Export to Excel (XLSX)
-- File download functionality
-### 4. Database Models
-- User management
-- Scheduled jobs tracking
-- Scraping results storage
+- Download files directly

-### 5. Logging
+## 🔍 Logging
-- Activity tracking
+- Application logs are stored in `usage.log`
+- Tracks user activities and scraping operations
-- Error logging
+- Error logging for debugging

-- User action monitoring
+## 🤝 Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Support

+For support, email support@example.com or open an issue in the repository.

+---

+Made with ❤️ by [Your Name]